History of Greyton / Genadendal

-Established in 1854, Greyton passed through many hands and played host to varying backgrounds.
+Established in 1854, Greyton / Genadendal passed through many hands and played host to varying backgrounds.

-However, in 1707 Willem Adriaan van der Stel owned large tracts of land and, acting as Governor, he granted loan-farms to Burgers and officials.
+However, in 1707 Willem Adriaan van der Stel, who owned large tracts of land and was acting as Governor of the Dutch Cape Colony, granted loan farms to officials and fully enfranchised citizens known as Burghers.
 The distribution of land that happened during this period excluded the Hessequas who soon lost their land and herbs, which rendered them destitute.
-At this time the Attequas were based more to the East, thus they were not as affected as the Hessequas.
+At this time the Attequas were based more on the East, thus they were not as affected as the Hessequas.
 In 1713 a deadly smallpox epidemic broke out worsening their situation.
-Now a landless people, the Hessequas eventaully had to resort to becoming servants to the Dutch farmers.
+Now a landless people, the Hessequas eventually had to resort to becoming servants to the Dutch farmers.

-They even were supplied with water from “leiwater” furrows that crisscrossed the village and Cape Vernacular style cottages, which were built close to the street in order to leave large pieces of land for horticulture.
-The produce grown in Greyton consisted of vegetables and fruits such as onions, sweet potatoes, pumpkins, beetroot, carrots, pomegranate, apricots and pears and so on.
+They were even supplied with water from “leiwater” furrows that crisscrossed the village and Cape Vernacular-style cottages, which were built close to the street in order to leave large pieces of land for horticulture.
+The produce grown in Greyton / Genadendal consisted of vegetables and fruits such as onions, sweet potatoes, pumpkins, beetroot, carrots, pomegranate, apricots and pears and so on.

 Today the Cape Vernacular architectural environment is largely intact and the essence of the village is enchanting.
-The unsurpassed beauty and old world charm is something Greyton has held onto with great care.
-The top attractions make it a wonderful place to explore and the location (less than 2 hours from Cape Town) makes it the perfect little getaway.
+The unsurpassed beauty and old-world charm are something Greyton / Genadendal has held onto with great care.
+The top attractions make it a wonderful place to explore and the location (less than two hours from Cape Town) makes it the perfect little getaway.